Cirque Corner

 • Cahier à Colorier | { Discover }

-Whether through blue-and-yellow stripped, blue-and-yellow swirled, gold-and-white or just in a plain white Grand Chapiteau's, Cirque du Soleil brings a swirl of color with it wherever it goes.
+Whether through blue-and-yellow stripped or swirled, or just in a plain white Grand Chapiteau's, Cirque brings a swirl of color with it wherever it goes.
 Nestled within the 1987 tour programme book is a unique treasure: a rare 8-page insert, featuring whimsical circus-like scenes for eager kids (and adults alike) to lend their own little splash of color.

 • Illustration! | { Discover }